fogus/spiel/pyramidenspiel/montauk/README.markdown

  - Score 20 points if you won all six tricks in the round
  - Score 22 points if you end the round with both solid-color trees in the center square of the same colored regions
  - Score 42 points if you scored in every way possible during the round
+ - Score -42 if you were unable to score any points in the round
  - Score -20 points if you did not win a trick in the round
  - Score -15 points for each black pyramid gained in the round